Moyi Power is a US$120 million greenfield utility in the Democratic Republic of Congo (DRC)

-Moyi Power will supply solar-powered electricity to households and businesses in three cities in northern DRC, Gemena, Bumba and Isiro, with a combined population of over 600,000.
+Moyi Power will supply solar-powered electricity to households and businesses in three cities in northern DRC, Gemena, Bumba and Isiro, with a combined population of 700,000.
 The cities currently have no grid connection, and struggle to access reliable, affordable and clean power.

 The project has generated significant interest from the development finance community because it provides a replicable model with the scale and regulatory underpinning to attract further investment in greenfield utilities across Africa, and to reach many more customers than traditional, small-scale mini grids.

 Moyi Power follows a distributed renewable energy model that uses isolated local grids to distribute power to homes and businesses from renewable sources.
 The company will operate independently of the national grid, under a long-term, private sector concession structure.
 Moyi Power signed a concession contract for the Project with the Government of DRC on 3 June 2021.
 Moyi is a word for sun in Lingala, one of the four national languages of DRC, and the main language of the three cities that will be served by the company.

 The Gridworks-led consortium that has created Moyi Power includes Eranove, a multi-utility company that operates power generation plants and utilities in a number of countries including Cote d’Ivoire, Gabon and Togo, and AEE Power, a power developer and construction company with extensive and long-term activities in DRC.
 The initial investment for the three sites will be at least US$100 million, funded with a mixture of equity from the consortium, debt provided by development finance institutions (DFIs) and capital grants from donors and DFIs.